mattlianje/etl4s/docs/core-concepts.md

-**etl4s** has 1 fundamental building block: `Node`.
+**etl4s** has 1 core building block: `Node`.
 Nodes are just wrappers around lazily-evaluated functions `In => Out` that we chain together with `~>`

 ## `Node[-In, +Out]`